goreleaser/goreleaser/www/docs/cookbooks/sign-and-notarizing-osx.md

 ## Configuring Notarization

+Notarizing takes our archived (with a signed binary inside) and submits it to Apple.
+This is an online activity than can take meaningful time but it necessary for production releases to avoid security prompts.

+Here we are doing a very similar behavior as we did during the Build step, where we define a hon config block on the fly and then execute.

-We want a separate archive ID, so we can make sure to Release the correctly signed packages.
+We must be sure to define an archive ID, so we when we go to Release later, Goreleaser will pick the correct files.
 Here we do a specific notarize step _replacing_ the original artifact in-place.
-One could generate a separate archive, just be sure not to Release it.
+One could generate a separate archive filename, just be sure not to Release it.

 **Important**:
- - notarization is an online activity that can take meaningful time.
-Sometimes minutes, sometimes hours.
   - zip, pkg, dmg, app format is required for notarization.

 ```yaml
 # .goreleaser.yml